KovalMax/kevi/docs/architecture.md

 #### Adapters (infrastructure)

 - `core::adapters::RonCodec` — `ron` encoding with pretty config.
-- `core::adapters::FileByteStore` — file R/W. Uses `core::fs_secure::write_with_backups` for atomic writes, rotation,
+- `core::adapters::FileByteStore` — file R/W. Accepts a backups count at construction and uses
-  and Unix perms.
+  `core::fs_secure::write_with_backups_n` for atomic writes, rotation, and Unix perms.
 - `core::adapters::CachedKeyResolver` — resolves a derived key for a given header; backs it with `core::dk_session` (
   header‑fingerprinted, TTL‑bound).